ArjanCodes/examples/code_roast_tower_defense/README.md

 ## Final thoughts

 - Obviously, the refactor is far from finished.
-Having a basic game engine setup already helps, and now you can start separating out the various different objects and combine them in a more loosely coupled way.
+Having a basic game engine setup already helps, and now you can start separating out the various different objects and combine them in a more loosely coupled way.before